Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Mind Control.** A creature you can see within range bends to your will and obeys your mental commands until it finishes a Rest.
 It repeats the Willpower check whenever it takes damage, ending the effect on a success.

+**Translocation.** You and a number of willing creatures equal to up to your Intuition Value that you can see within range translocate to a place you've been to before.

 # Conditions
 The following is a list of conditions that a creature may acquire.

+**Blinded.** The creature can't see anything.
+It treats other creatures as if they were Invisible.

 **Burning.** The creature takes 1d4 Fire damage on the start of its turn until it takes an action to roll on the ground and douse the flames, gaining the Prone condition.

 **Collapsed.** The creature is Prone, can't use its movement to stand up, and it can't use Magic.

 **Hidden.** The creature is Unseen.
 DTs of attacks and Stealth checks are reduced by 4 instead of 2 (to a minimum of 2).
+DR is increased by 4 instead of 2 (to a maximum of 12).

 **Invisible.** The creature is Unseen.
 DTs of attacks and Stealth checks are reduced by 6 instead of 2 (to a minimum of 2).
+DR is increased by 6 instead of 2 (to a maximum of 12).

 **Prone.** The creature is lying on the ground, can't make physical attacks, and its DR is halved (rounded down).
 To get up, it can expend 3 movement squares or hexagons.
 A Prone creature can crawl at half speed (rounded down).

 **Unseen.** No one is looking at the creature.
 DTs of attacks and Stealth checks are reduced by 2 (to a minimum of 2).
+DR is increased by 2 (to a maximum of 12).